Jusstas/GT-Artist/README.md

 # GT-Artist

-Created by two growtopians
+Created by two growtopians.

+THIS PROGRAM IS FOR EDUCATION AND ENTERTAINMENT PURPOSES ONLY.

-(HTML5, CSS, JavaScript)
+HTML5, CSS, JavaScript.